gangdong/gangdong.github.io/_posts/2020-04-01-Blog-travisci.markdown

 description: This article is about Travis CI. <br><br>Travis CI is a Continuous Integration (CI) tool that can help you build, test and deploy your software project automatically. <br><br>This article will introduce how to use Travis CI.
 keywords: Travis CI/Github
 ---
-This article will introduce how to use Travis CI to build, test and deploy Github project automatically.
-I will take my personal blog project on Github as an example to explain.
+This article will introduce how to use Travis CI to build, test and deploy the Github project automatically.
+I will take my blog project on Github as an example to explain.

 {% include toc.html %}